 THE HISTORIC COLLECTION

 The centerpiece of the historic art collection is a circa 1910 oil on canvas portrait of the hotel's namesake, Ulysses S. Grant, by Urban Lawrence Gray.
-Commissioned for the opening of the hotel and originally installed at the top of the Grand Staircase, the portrait was carefully restored for the hotel's 2006 reopening and hangs in the foyer at the heart of the hotel's lower level.
+Commissioned for the opening of the hotel and originally installed at the top of the Grand Staircase, the portrait was carefully restored for the hotel's 2006 reopening and hangs at the valet entry, welcoming all guests who enter the hotel.

 Among other notable works in the historical cache are pieces from the Haache Collection; including photographs, postcards and paper collectables from various eras of the hotel's storied past.